-The Plan has received a determination letter from the Internal Revenue Service (the "IRS") dated November 30, 2001, stating that the Plan, as then designed, was then in compliance with the applicable requirements of the Internal Revenue Code (the "Code").
-The Plan has been amended since receiving the determination letter.
+The Plan has received a determination letter from the Internal Revenue Service (the "IRS") dated April 30, 2015, stating that the Plan, as amended and restated as of January 1, 2015, is in compliance with the applicable requirements of the Internal Revenue Code (the "Code"), subject to the adoption of proposed submitted amendments.
+The Plan sponsor has committed to timely adopting the proposed amendments.
+No other amendments have been adopted under the Plan since the issuance of the determination letter.
 The Plan administrator and counsel believe that the Plan is currently designed and being operated in compliance with the applicable requirements of the Code.
 If an operational issue is discovered, the Plan sponsor has indicated that it will take any necessary steps to bring the Plan's operations into compliance with the Code.